KimNebreja/thesis-smarText-PDF/README.md

 **SmarText PDF** is an intelligent PDF proofreading tool powered by **GPT-4o**.
 It extracts and analyzes text from PDF documents, detects grammatical and stylistic issues, and provides high-quality suggestions for improvement.

+---

 ## ✨ Features

 - 🔍 Extracts text from PDF documents
-- 🤖 Uses GPT-4o to detect grammar, spelling, and tone issues
+- 🤖 Uses GPT-4o for grammar, spelling, and tone correction
-- 💡 Suggests improved phrasing and wording
+- 💡 Smart suggestions for improved phrasing and wording
-- 📄 Paragraph-by-paragraph correction with side-by-side view
+- 📄 Paragraph-by-paragraph correction with side-by-side comparison
 - 📤 Export options for cleaned text or revision summaries
+- 🗂 Upload, compare, and manage your PDF files
+- 🗣 Text-to-speech for revised content

 ---

 ## Requirements

 - Python 3.8+
 - Microsoft Word (for PDF to Word conversion)
-- Windows OS (due to Word automation)
+- Windows OS (required for Word automation)
 - OpenAI API Key (set as `API_KEY` in your `.env` file)
 - The following Python packages (see `requirements.txt`):
   - `fastapi`
   - `uvicorn`
   - `python-docx`